ednihs-yahska/take-home-wildlife/README.md

 * I have provided simpler button controls at the bottom of the page as an alternative to dragging interaction for better accissibility
 * I have created a custom CSV parser and a simple testing library to very the CSVParser works as expected.
-The grammar for the CSV was referred from (https://tools.ietf.org/html/rfc4180)[RFC 4180]
+The grammar for the CSV was referred from (https://tools.ietf.org/html/rfc4180) [RFC 4180]
 * The website is responsive and tested on all virtual devices available on chrome debugger

 ### Known issues